Search MilitaryCAC:

 NOTE: Due to Firefox's unpredictable nature, you may not be able to use it with your CAC.
 Give these ideas a try, you may get lucky.

-6. If you'd like to use Firefox on your computer, but do not want to install it, try this.
+4. If you'd like to use Firefox on your computer, but do not want to install it, try this.

-7. If you are seeing the following message:
+6. If you see the following message:

 Information received from: http://dotomaz.tumblr.com/post/786443743/firefox-4-0b1-and-ssl-renegotiation